How to Reduce Recoil on AR-15 Rifle

 One of the things every AR-15 shooter wants is softer recoil.
-There are many ways to reduce recoil on AR-15 platform.
-This article is about 3 ways to reduce the recoil on AR-15 rifle.
+There are many ways to reduce recoil on the AR-15 platform.
+This article is about three ways to reduce the recoil on the AR-15 rifle.

-First of all, get AR-15 with longer rifle gas system which makes rifle work smoother.
+First of all, get AR-15 with an extended rifle gas system which makes rifle work smoother.
 DPMS 3G1 is an example of such rifle.

-Then you have 4 more ways to reduce recoil on AR-15:
+Then you have four more ways to reduce recoil on AR-15:

 1. AR-15 Silent Captured Spring Gen 2 with Spring Pack

 It doesn’t reduce recoil itself but will make it softer combining with other parts such as lightweight bolt carrier group and adjustable gas block.
-Then you can use Alternative Spring Pack to choose softer spring and felt recoil will be even softer.
-But check how your rifle works and that spring has enough power to chamber a round.
+Then you can use Alternative Spring Pack to choose softer spring and felt recoil would be even softer.
+But check how your rifle works and that spring has enough power to chamber around.

 It is pretty easy to disassemble the JP Silent Captured Spring to experiment with springs of different strength.

-This is Gen 2 buffer which has lower weight.
+This is a Gen 2 buffer, which has lower weight.